Table of Contents

-How do you get to continuous delivery?
+How do you apply HDD to Application Development?

 For the last couple of decades, test and deploy/ops was often treated like a kind of stepchild to the development- something that had to happen at the end of development and was the sole responsibility of an outside group of specialists.
 It didn’t make sense then, and now an integral test capability is table stakes for getting to a continuous product pipeline, which at the core of HDD itself.

 A continuous pipeline means that you release a lot.
 Getting good at releasing relieves a lot of energy-draining stress on the product team as well as creating the opportunity for rapid learning that HDD requires.
 Interestingly, research by outfits like DORA (now part of Google) and CircleCI shows teams that are able to do this both release faster and encounter fewer bugs in production.

 Amazon famously releases code every 11.6 seconds.
 What this means is that a developer can push a button to commit code and everything from there to that code showing up in front of a customer is automated.
 How does that happen?
 For starters, there are two big (related) areas: Test & Deploy.

 While there is some important plumbing that I’ll cover in the next couple of sections, in practice most teams struggle with test coverage.
 What does that mean?
 In principal, what it means is that even though you can’t test everything, you iterate to test automation coverage that is catching most bugs before they end up in front of a user.
 For most teams, that means a ‘pyramid’ of tests like you see here, where the x-axis the number of tests and the y-axis is the level of abstraction of the tests.